Last Updated on March 19, 2021 by Julia Wilson

 - Constipation or megacolon

-- Disorders of the rectum due to foreign bodies, lacerations, formation of pockets in the lining of the large intestine (diverticula), or bulge in the rectum (sacculation), Manx syndrome
+- Disorders of the rectum due to foreign bodies, lacerations, the formation of pockets in the lining of the large intestine (diverticula), or bulge in the rectum (sacculation), Manx syndrome

 - Lower urinary tract disease